 These are domestic animals that mostly can be found on a farm, or as house pets.

 Many of the wild animals are actually endangered species.
 There are actually some species native to Lithuania that is already considered extinct, like the Aurochs.
-Hence the government is taking extra measures in ensuring these wild animals are undisturbed by providing them sanctuaries or place them in national parks.
+Hence the government is taking extra measures in ensuring these wild animals are undisturbed by providing them sanctuaries or placing them in national parks.

 Lithuania has five national parks that safeguard nature and animals in all of the country's regions.
 The most well-known is the Curonian Spit National Park.
 This strip of land is a long and narrow Baltic Sea peninsula that straddles two nations, Lithuania and Russia.
 Pine forests surround the sand dunes, and it is the house of many exotic animals.